SidU/HBDTeslaLightShow/README.md

 Like it?
 Consider donating to [St. Jude Children Hospital](https://www.stjude.org/donate).

 ## Running Happy Birthday on your vehicle 🤓
 The process is very easy - don't be overwhelmed by the steps below.
-You just 2 files in a USB flash drive for your car to read from.
+You just need 2 files in a USB flash drive for your car to read from.
 Please see the detailed steps below.

 ### USB flash drive requirements
+- Must be formatted as exFAT, FAT 32 (for Windows), MS-DOS FAT (for Mac), ext3, or ext4.
+NTFS is currently not supported.
+- Must **not** contain a base-level TeslaCam folder.
+- Must **not** contain any map update or firmware update files.
 - Must contain a base-level folder called "LightShow" (without quotation marks and case sensitive).
 - The LightShow folder must contain 2 files:
   - "lightshow.fseq"
   - "lightshow.mp3" or "lightshow.wav" (wav is recommended)
-- Must be formatted as exFAT, FAT 32 (for Windows), MS-DOS FAT (for Mac), ext3, or ext4.
-NTFS is currently not supported.
-- Must **not** contain a base-level TeslaCam folder.
-- Must **not** contain any map update or firmware update files.
+- Instructions for getting the contents of LightShow folder below.

 ### Steps for running the custom Happy Birthday light show on a vehicle
 - You need a flash-drive to load the light-show files into your vehicle.
 Make sure it is prepared as described above.